a3032929/Learn_Analytics/README.md

 - RMarkdown document pdf output saved as 'Report.pdf'.
 - A bib file of references used for the project saved as 'EDA_reference.bib'.

-'munge' folder:
-- contains all of the codes to clean and pre-process data.
-Further detail of each file could be found in the README.md saved in the 'munge' directory.

 'lib' folder:
 - contains 2 sets of functions:
 - col_'num'_summary - a function to calculate the absolute values from